sqmedeiros/lpeglabel/README.md

 ### Caveats

-Does not use the number **1** to specify a recovery rule, since that this index is used to indicate the first rule of a grammar.
+Does not use the number **1** to specify a recovery rule, since that the entry with index 1 in the grammar table defines its initial rule.

 In case your grammar has many regular and recovery rules, you may get an error message such as grammar: <em>has too many rules</em>.